 - Select Update Driver.

-Crashing of the operating is an unforeseen scenario, if you have lost or deleted your valuables files and wish to recover lost data then make use of Remo Recover Windows tool, which makes all the things easier in the data recovery process even after OS crashes.
-The tool can effortlessly recover lost or deleted data within a matter of few clicks
+Crashing of the operating is an unforeseen scenario; if you have lost or deleted your valuable files and wish to recover lost data, use the Remo File Recovery tool, making everything easier in the data recovery process even after OS crashes.
+The tool can effortlessly recover deleted data or lost files within a matter of a few clicks.

 Reasons behind system crash

-- Bad drivers are one the reasons why your operating system could be crash
+- Bad drivers are one the reasons why your operating system could crash.

-- Hardware failure or corruption of operating system can lead to system crash
+- Hardware failure or corruption of the operating system can lead to a system crash.

-- Virus intrusion or malware can damage your operating system and affect the normal functionalities
+- Virus intrusion or malware can damage your operating system and affect the expected functionalities.

 Tips and Tricks to avoid Operating System crash